mmaulwurff/10.5x/Readme.md

 ## Thanks to

+- Cutmanmike: original idea;
-- The Zombie Killer: an original idea (the code is used as a reference);
+- The Zombie Killer: the code is used as a reference;
 - Jimmy: bug reporting;
 - Nems: bug reporting;
 - murka: bug reporting;